 Squeezing those rolls

-creates a problem: the rolls won't spin properly.
-That's why I
+creates a problem: the rolls will not spin properly.
+That is why I

 use a piece of hose in the center.
-It's not ideal, but it is
+This is not ideal, but it is

 good enough -- and free.